google/trillian/docs/TransparentLogging.md

-The first hash for a leaf in Log is the **Merkle Hash**; this is the hash value that percolates up the Merkle tree and is therefore incorporated into the (signed) root hash for the Log; the cryptographic guarantees of the Log's Merkle tree only apply to data included in the Merkle hash.
+The first hash for a leaf in Log is the **Merkle Hash**; this is the hash value that percolates up the Merkle tree and is therefore incorporated into the root hash for the Log; the cryptographic guarantees of the Log's Merkle tree only apply to data included in the Merkle hash.

 The default Merkle hash for a Trillian Log leaf is `SHA-256(0x00 |